 - ✓ Methodological briefing between the evaluation team and the Evaluation Unit to ensure clear understanding of the evaluation methodology, approach and main deliverables as per TOR; - ✓ Inception meetings with Advisory Panel and key programme stakeholders to familiarize the Evaluation Team with the programme objectives, results to date and expectations for this evaluation. - ✓ Stakeholder Mapping and stakeholder selection for data gathering. - ✓ Finalization of the evaluation methodology and tools, to include a sampling strategy for more in-depth analysis of various aspects of the performance of the programme including via a representative set of country visits, as well as a strategy for collecting, analysing and aggregating different sources of data into the final evaluation report. - ✓ Finalization of the schedule for country visits and stakeholder interviews - b) In-country phase: in-depth data collection and research, including site visits and key informant interviews in selected countries.
 The Team Leader may be asked to debrief the Advisory Panel and Evaluation Unit at the end of the country visits.
-This with a view to provide a sense of the evaluation team's preliminary findings ahead of the draft reporting phase. - c) Post-Mission Phase: analysis and synthesis stage, including i) a debrief with the programme team and UNCDF technical experts on initial findings and final questions, interpretation of findings and drafting of the evaluation report and ii) a HQ debrief of the final evaluation report.
+This with a view to provide a sense of the evaluation team's preliminary findings ahead of the draft reporting phase. - c) Post-Mission Phase: analysis and synthesis stage, including i) a debrief with the programme team and UNCDF technical experts on initial findings and final questions, interpretation of findings and drafting of the evaluation report and 2) a HQ debrief of the final evaluation report.

-In drawing up the proposed work plan, firms should ensure that the evaluation team be given sufficient time to complete: i) a thorough review of all relevant programme documentation during the inception phase and preparation of the methodological approach to be followed by the evaluation team; ii) country visits to a representative range of at least 4 programme countries (1 for each region - West Africa/SADC/South Asia/South East Asia), and iii) a thorough write up phase of the evaluation report, to include analysis and transparent aggregation of the different 'lines of evidence' collected during the preceding evaluation phases into country reports and then a final evaluation report with relevant annexes.
+In drawing up the proposed work plan, the successful bidder should ensure that the evaluation team has enough time to complete: 1) a thorough review of all relevant programme documentation during the inception phase and preparation of the methodological approach to be followed by the evaluation team; 2) country visits to a representative range of at least 4 programme countries6, and 3) a thorough write up of the evaluation report, to include analysis and transparent aggregation of the different 'lines of evidence' collected during the preceding evaluation phases into country reports and then a final evaluation report with relevant annexes.